somerobots/somerobots.github.io/_posts/2015-11-10-first-release.markdown

 ---
 Very happy to release the first version of Trident to the app store!

-I'm working on the next release now, adding Notifications and VPN support, as well as bug fixes!
+I'm working on the next release now, adding Notifications as well as bug fixes!